 Funniest Thanksgiving Movies

 When you think of Holiday-themed comedies, the food-coma-inducing holiday that is Thanksgiving really doesn’t initially pop in your head.
-Instead it’s Christmas that takes the holiday classics cake.
-With comedies like National Lampoon’s Christmas Vacation, A Christmas Story, Elf, Scrooged, etc, in addition to the countless other classic Christmas films such as Miracle on 34th Street, Rudolph The Red-Nosed Reindeer, anything with The Grinch and loads more.
+Instead, it’s Christmas that takes the holiday classics cake.
+With comedies like National Lampoon’s Christmas Vacation, A Christmas Story, Elf, Scrooged, etc, in addition to the countless other classic Christmas films such as Miracle on 34th Street, Rudolph The Red-Nosed Reindeer, anything with The Grinch and loads more, Thanksgiving tends to fall to the wayside.

 Grumpy Old Men